 Palm Springs Aerial Tramway

 Cooler temperatures and outdoor adventures ranging from guided nature walks to camping under the stars make the Palm Springs Aerial Tramway the perfect year-round escape for every type of traveler.
 Explore over 50 miles of hiking trails, such as the Long Valley Discovery Loop, an easy 1-mile path that envelops hikers in woodlands, wildflowers and birdsong.
 Climb new heights while bouldering your way up a massive wall of rocks.
-Or indulge in fine dining with a view at Peaks Restaurant.
 You can even build a snowman during winter months, when the mountaintop transforms into a glistening winter wonderland, complete with cross-country skiing, snowshoeing, and more.

-Ready to embark on an adventure above the clouds?
-Here are a few tips before you go:
+Ready to experience Palm Springs Aerial Tramway?
+Here are a few tips before you go.

-- If planning to camp, be sure to get a permit.
+If you are planning to camp, be sure to get a permit.

 Always be mindful of the environment while hiking.
 Observe wildlife from a safe distance and stay on the trail.